iamfreelight/RK_RaceKit/README.md

     *   The script handles ownership transfers, ensuring that only one player controls the camera at a time.
 If a player gains ownership, the camera attaches to the `targetEntity` for that player.
 If the player loses ownership, they are returned to their original third-person camera mode.
 *   **Placement and Visibility:** Place the camera controller entity in a location that makes sense for a spectator.
 The entity can be invisible, as it primarily functions as a script container.
 *   **Multiple Cameras:** You can have multiple `RK_SpectatorCamera` instances in your scene, each following a different `targetEntity`.

-* **Exiting the camera:** Make sure to add an interactable button to give the spectator an easy exit button.

 # RK_CameraToggle